MathGrelck/markdown-cv/index.md

 ## Summary
-Passionate about embedded systems in product development.
-Focused on robotics, discrete time motor control, IoT.
+Passionate about building robots for STEAM education.
+Focused on embedded systems in product development.
 Experienced in simulation and firmware implementation of control systems, using various tools:

 + SciLab/XCOS and MatLab/Simulink for simulation.
 + Firmware development for Atmel XMEGA chipsets in C.
 + Realtime plotting applications for evaluating controller performance written in Python using pySerial, TkInter and QT.

-I have a broad skill set within rapid prototyping including:
+Broad skill set within rapid prototyping including:

-+ MVPs for mobile platforms in Unity and for desktop platforms in Electron.
++ MVPs for mobile platforms in Unity and desktop platforms in Electron.
 + Bluetooth Low Energy development in both embedded systems and iOS+Android.
 + CAD modeling (SolidWorks and Fusion).

-I’ve also been involved with optimizing electronics for passing FCC and CE certifications.
+Also been involved with optimizing electronics for passing FCC and CE certifications.